-‘Alaskan Bush People’ Season Premiere Is Now, Officially, Delayed, And May Not Even Air, Per ‘TVLine’
+‘Alaskan Bush People’ Season Premiere Is Now Officially Delayed And May Not Even Air, Per ‘TVLine’

-When word got out that the Discovery Networks was filming for another season of the hit, but controversial, show, Alaskan Bush People, fans of the Brown family were thrilled.
+When word got out that the Discovery was filming for another season of the hit but controversial, show Alaskan Bush People, fans of the Brown family were thrilled.

 The show, which was originally supposed to premiere in May, is reportedly experiencing another delay in their premiere.

-According to TVLine, the Alaskan Bush People premiere was pushed back from May 11 because of a so-called “regime change” at Discovery Networks, the parent company that owns such networks as the Discovery Channel, HGTV, and TLC.
+According to TVLine, the Alaskan Bush People premiere was pushed back from May 11 because of a so-called “regime change” at Discovery, the parent company that owns such networks as the Discovery Channel, HGTV, and TLC.
 When the new network bosses took over, they didn’t factor the hit show into their lineup plans.

 There were a number of reasons for that, according to the report.
 First, the production company that films the show is known for delivering the product late — which can be horrible for a show’s production schedule.
 Second, the last season of the show was so “shoddily” put together — with matriarch Ami Brown’s cancer diagnosis being played out in “real time” for the viewers to see — that the Discovery head honchos were hesitant about going for another season.